 An overview of the economics major is available here, and a current list of courses with descriptions is available here.
 Economics courses at Williams offer the advantages of a liberal arts college setting, including small class sizes and significant interaction between faculty and students.
 The department offers a wide variety of courses, including introductory classes designed to serve the needs of potential majors and non-majors alike, core courses in economic theory and econometrics, numerous lower-level and upper-level electives, tutorials, and senior seminars involving a significant research and writing component.
 The offering of electives is flexible and designed to serve the teaching and scholarly interests of faculty members as well as the interests of students.
 Department members are also encouraged to develop new courses.
-A number of department members teach in several inter-departmental programs in the College (Political Economy, Environmental Studies, Afro-American Studies, Women’s and Gender Studies, Asian Studies, and several geographic Area Studies progams).
+A number of department members teach in several inter-departmental programs in the College (Political Economy, Environmental Studies, Africana Studies, Women’s and Gender Studies, Asian Studies, and several other programs).

 About Williams College